 Whatever the truth is, this tale has made its mark and visitors to Woolpit can see the little green children depicted on the village sign.
-So pay a visit to Woolpit to explore its mysteries, visit the museum and stop for refreshments at the little tea room.
+So pay a visit to Woolpit to explore its mysteries, visit Woolpit Museum to find out more about the green children and stop for refreshments at the little tea room.

 10 Reasons Visitors Love Bury…

 Our visitors Love Bury St Edmunds - read our ten…